 - Runcorn Linnets FC Youth Technical Director (volunteering).

-On top of that, I deliver sessions with a few Ladies teams in the area most of them for Woolton Ladies.
+On top of that, I used to deliver sessions with a few Ladies’ teams in the area most of them for Woolton Ladies.

 How would you define a parent(s) role within the youth sports environment?

-Parents play a very important role within youth football.
-I think parents,teachers and coaches are the biggest influence in children’s learning and therefore a key part of their development.
+Parents play a very important role in youth football.
+I think parents, teachers and coaches are the biggest influence on children’s learning and therefore a key part of their development.

-Parents should be responsible for implementing a good set of values in the youngters that are going to be the guideline for their kids.
-Football wise parents should be supportive, encourage good behaviours and effors and not only ability, some parents have a negative football influence over their children or team mates, by putting to much pressure on them, shouting from the sideline, providing tactical advise without the appropriate knowledge etc.
+Parents should be responsible for implementing a good set of values in the youngsters that are going to be the guideline for their kids.
+Football-wise parents should be supportive, encourage good behaviours and efforts and not only ability, but some parents also have a negative football influence over their children or teammates, by putting too much pressure on them, shouting from the sideline, and providing tactical advice without the appropriate knowledge etc.

-So parents involvement it is very important but undertanding where are their limits.
+So parent’s involvement is very important but understanding where are their limits.